 Entry-level Bettinsoli shotguns were once viewed as inexpensive, cheap and cheerful knockabout guns that were plainly designed and plain to look at.
 But now it's all changed thanks to a rethink by the Italian manufacturers says Jason Harris

-The Italians realised that if they were to remain competitive they needed to redesign their offering and invest in some up to date machine tooling.
+The Bettinsoli Diamond Line is today’s entry level gun and shows how the Italians realised that if they were to remain competitive they needed to redesign their offering and invest in some up to date machine tooling.
 The decision has paid off.

-In fact the turn-around is quite amazing – the new guns are extremely well-finished, well-built and reliable.
+In fact the turn-around is quite amazing – the new Bettinsoli Diamond Line guns are extremely well-finished, well-built and reliable.

 Perhaps better still, they’re still as reasonably priced as before.

 The gun’s weight is a comfortable 7lb 10oz.
 So it is light enough to take out into the field, but heavy enough for clayshooting.

 The gun I’ve been investigating is the 30in version.
 However a 28in option is available if you prefer something shorter.
 Both shotguns are chambered for 3in (75mm) chambers, proofed for special steel shot and fitted with a 10mm ventilated top rib.